SharePoint/sp-dev-docs/docs/sp-add-ins/creating-sharepoint-add-ins-that-use-low-trust-authorization.md

 ## Two OAuth runtime flows
 <a name="Flows"> </a>

-Each time a cloud-hosted SharePoint Add-in or external application that is accessing SharePoint is run, a flow -- a series of interactions between the add-in, SharePoint 2013, ACS, and sometimes the end user -- occurs.
+Each time a cloud-hosted SharePoint Add-in or external application that is accessing SharePoint is run, a flow -- a series of interactions between the add-in, SharePoint, ACS, and sometimes the end user -- occurs.
 The end result of the flow is that SharePoint receives an access token included with each create, update, delete (CRUD) request that the application makes to SharePoint.